Chernoff Information Bottleneck for Covert Quantum Target Sensing: End Matter

 Alice's classical sensing, at a fixed number of total probe photons, can be improved, in principle, by sending less modes, and thus collecting less background noise.
 In the covert scenario, however, this strategy is not necessarily convenient, as this improvement would come at the cost of an increased probability of detection by Eve.
 Recalling that $p_{\rm err} \propto e^{-M \xi}$ when using $M$ copies of the probe state, we qualitatively analyze the alternative strategy with a large number of photons in a single mode via the quantity

 which can be also understood as the asymptotic decay rate of the probability of error.
-From Eq.(\ref{eq:CIA}) we directly get $\xi^{(A,\infty)}_{coh}=\kappa\eta_A\mu$, while $\xi^{(E,\infty)}_{coh}=(1-\kappa)\eta_E\mu$ is computed from the exact expression of $\xi^{(E)}_{coh}$, since the approximated one from Eq.(\ref{eq:CIE}) does no longer hold for a large number of photons per mode.
-In Fig.~\ref{fig:4} we study the performance of this this alternative strategy for covert sensing, showing that it is close to the one obtained by spreading the photons in different modes.
-In view of this, in the remaining part of the manuscript we consider the latter as the main classical reference, though we will study both quantities.
+From Eq.(\ref{eq:CIA}) we directly get $\xi^{(A,\infty)}_{coh}=\kappa\eta_A\mu'$, while $\xi^{(E,\infty)}_{coh}=(1-\kappa)\eta_E\mu'$ is computed from the exact expression of $\xi^{(E)}_{coh}$, since the approximated one from Eq.(\ref{eq:CIE}) does no longer hold for a large number of photons per mode.
+In Fig.~\ref{fig:2} we study the performance of this alternative strategy for covert sensing, showing that it is close to the one obtained by spreading the photons in different modes.
+In view of this, in the main text we consider the latter as the main classical reference, though we will study both quantities.

-Having defined the classical benchmark, we compare it with a quantum probe $\rho_{\rm qua}=\left(|\rm TMSV\rangle \langle \rm TMSV|\right)^{\otimes R}$ composed of a collection of two-mode squeezed vacuum states, where $|\rm TMSV\rangle=\sum_n c_n |n\rangle \langle n|$ and $c_n$ is the probability function of a thermal distribution with mean $\mu_0$.
-Using a collection of $R$ copies rather then a single TMSV states means that the marginal photon number distribution will be a multi-thermal one with $\mu=\mu_0 R$ mean photons.
-In the limit of large $R$ and small $\mu_0$ at fixed $\mu$ the distribution will be Poissonian.
-We choose the quantum transmitter in this regime as it gives an advantage in a wider region of parameters in ranging \cite{Ortolano_2024}.
-The Chernoff information of the quantum transmitter can be analyzed numerically and we denote it as $\xi_{TMSV}^{(A)}$.